 Over the fifteen years that have passed, SGA partners have enabled the training of several thousand pastors, church planters and church workers, as well as the planting of several thousand new churches in what is now known as the Commonwealth of Independent States (CIS).
 Our main purpose is to help Bible-preaching churches in these lands of Russia make disciples for our Lord and Savior, Jesus Christ.
 We serve in Russia, Ukraine, Belarus, Ukraine, Kazakhstan, Uzbekistan, Tajikistan, Turkmenistan, Azerbaijan, and Armenia.
 We serve the churches in these nations primarily through the provision of Russian-language Bibles and Christian literature, through solid Bible training for pastors, church planters and church workers, through the sponsorship of church-planting missionaries, and through the provision of humanitarian aid.

-Our mission has grown to become an international ministry with autonomous offices in Australia, New Zealand, Canada, and England.
-We operate three regional ministry centers in the CIS, which are entirely staffed by nationals, as well as an office staffed by nationals at the headquarters of the Union of Evangelical Christians-Baptists of Russia in Moscow.
+Our mission has grown to become an international ministry with autonomous offices in Australia, New Zealand, Canada, the United States and England.
+We operate three regional ministry centres in the CIS, which are entirely staffed by nationals, as well as an office staffed by nationals at the headquarters of the Union of Evangelical Christians-Baptists of Russia in Moscow.
 Since 1997, SGA has been privileged to serve as the official representative of the Russian UECB in North America, Canada, Australia and New Zealand.

 The Slavic people groups can be found largely in Central and Eastern Europe, from the German border to the Ural Mountains in the east and throughout the regions of Siberia and the Russian Far East.
 These groups include the Russians, Ukrainians, Belarussians, Bulgarians, Poles, Czechs, Slovaks and Serbians.
 With some exceptions, they largely use the Cyrillic alphabet instead of the Latin alphabet used here in the West, and their languages have many similarities.